 - Kenya needs to make the Paris Agreement work – and it helps to approach the agreement with clean hands not as a big polluter;

-- It should reduce risk to business/the economy in Kenya arising from the likely new regulatory framework for a global low carbon economy – which Kenya needs to push for;
+- It will reduce risk to business in Kenya arising from a likely new regulatory framework for a global low carbon economy – which Kenya needs to push for;

 - Solar power is entirely affordable and a good clean option for the country;